-Hemant Sharma is proud to direct the Top Bar Keepers camp.
+Hemant Sharma and Allison Whitworth are proud to direct the Top Bar Keepers camp.

 Bryan Walker serves as the Head Coach at Tennessee Wesleyan University.

 Prior to TWU, Coach Walker was an assistant coach for the men's and women's soccer programs at Carson-Newman University.
 Both teams were ranked in the NCAA Division II Top 25 during the 2017 season, with the women reaching a lofty number two ranking in the country.

 Walker made his way to Carson Newman by way of Tennessee Wesleyan University, where he worked as an assistant coach for the men's soccer team.
 That squad was ranked as high as number 22 nationally during his time there.